antoinevastel/antoinevastel.github.io/_posts/2019-08-31-sneakers-supreme-bots.md

 ```

 Nevertheless, it must be quite difficult to use behavior as a feature to distinguish humans and bots in this kind of
-context because even humans seems to behave like bots and keep on clicking to refresh pages until new sneakers finally appear.
+context because even humans seem to behave like bots and keep on clicking to refresh pages until new sneakers finally appear.